tsgates/arch-wiki-markdown/wiki/WMFS2.md

 WMFS2 can be installed via the wmfs2-git package in the AUR.

-Basic Usage
+Basic usage
 -----------

 WMFS2 primarily differs from the original WMFS in the way windows are managed.
-While in the previous version windows were arranged according to predefined layouts--as they are in window managers such as DWM and Awesome--WMFS2 features key and mouse bindings allowing the user to manually configure layouts on each tag--as is the case with wmii, i3 and others.
+While in the previous version windows were arranged according to predefined layouts - as they are in window managers such as DWM and Awesome - WMFS2 features key and mouse bindings allowing the user to manually configure layouts on each tag - as is the case with wmii, i3 and others.

 If one opens, say, multiple instances of a terminal (by default, Super+Enter opens urxvt), they will be arranged in a diminishing